RobotLocomotion/drake/drake/doc/sublime_text.rst

 Note that the above list does not include ``*.sdf``.
 This is expected since by default ``*.sdf`` does show up in the list.

-Automatically show an 80-character Ruler
+Automatically Show an 80-character Ruler
 ----------------------------------------

 To view an 80 character-wide ruler::